UKHackspaceFoundation/foundation/telegramNotes.md

 - merge Russ/Jonty's 2014 pass at articles into the structural stuff discussed here
 - align on the voting rights/power of individual members vs spaces (e.g. doesn't seem right individual members having equal rights to entire spaces)
 - Actually start on the website,
- - Get some kind of mailing list that works for asynchronous long­lived communications.
+ - Get some kind of mailing list that works for asynchronous longÂ­lived communications.
 - Collect contact details for all spaces so we can approach them,
 - Start writing an approach email,
  - Ideally have a decent onboarding document describing what we're trying to achieve
 - Write all the rest of the guff around the foundation, who we are, and what we do.

 Management of Telegram conversation so far:
-­ We need a summary of everything that has gone on so far ­ this is to be a working document
+Â­ We need a summary of everything that has gone on so far Â­ this is to be a working document

 - once we have that.
-We need to re­open access for orgas of other groups so as not to disenfranchise people straight away.
+We need to reÂ­open access for orgas of other groups so as not to disenfranchise people straight away.
-- It can form part of the where­we're­at for the website
+- It can form part of the whereÂ­we'reÂ­at for the website

 - Create human 'accessible' versions

 ##How the Foundation could function
 * The HSF needs its own board.
-I also think for elections, every recognized space gets one vote ­ they should nominate a person who will vote on their behalf.
+I also think for elections, every recognized space gets one vote Â­ they should nominate a person who will vote on their behalf.
 (They are free to instruct that person to get a vote of the space's board and vote accordingly, but that's an internal matter.)
-Possibly also it should be possible to become an at­large member / personal member by paying a subscription fee.
+Possibly also it should be possible to become an atÂ­large member / personal member by paying a subscription fee.
 * Like the idea that the HSF is a foundation of hackspaces and not a foundation of people.
 It keeps it from being captured overly much by one